The Ultimate Osaka Itinerary: A Day Trip Guide to Osaka, Japan

 I always recommend going for the JR Pass which allows for unlimited train travel around Japan with JR Lines and even includes the bullet train.
 JR Passes include 7 days and 14 days of unlimited train travel around Japan, as well as Regional Passes if you prefer getting to know one region in more depth.

 The JR Pass really saved me hundreds of dollars on my trip to Japan.
 Make sure you don’t miss out!
+You can pre-order your JR Pass before you leave, have it sent to your door and exchange it for the pass when you arrive in Japan.
+The process couldn’t be easier.

 From Kyoto – There are four different train options from Kyoto that will get you to Osaka in minutes.
 Your JR Pass is valid for the Tokaido Shinkansen service which takes just 15 minutes.
 Alternatively, you can take the JR Kyoto Line which will get you straight into Osaka Station in just 25 minutes.